cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 * You need a file with a specific name in the build output, such as [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest).
 * You have thousands of images and need to dynamically reference their paths.
 * You want to include a small script like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
-* Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.
+* Some employee may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.

 Note that if you add a `<script>` that declares global variables, you also need to read the next section on using them.